drewbelf/markdown-cv/index.md

 ### academic presentations

-`2021`
+`upcoming`
 Proposal accepted for “Restoring rectitudo: Anselm of Canterbury, Ecological Sin, and Cosmic Salvation.”
 The Thomas H. Olbricht Christian Scholars’ Conference.
 Lipscomb University (hybrid in-person/online due to covid-19).
-June 9–11.
+June 9–11, 2021.

 Proposal submitted for “In Community We Live and Die: A Franciscan Account of Death and Dying.”
 The College Theology Society Annual Convention.
-June 3–6.
+June 3–6, 2021.

+`2021`
 “Basic Human Communities: An Alternative to Zoom Worship in the Era of covid.”
 Graduate Student Conference on Pandemic & Religion.
 The Boisi Center for Religion and American Public Life.
 Boston College (online due to covid-19).
 February 27.
 (Coauthored with Laurel Marshall Potter, Kelly Kossar, and Elli Pripas.)

 `2020`